Mechatronic System Design I

 This course introduces the process of mechatronic system design.
 It is a project-based course where a mechatronic system for an electromechanical component is designed and built.
 The course integrates tools and skills related to computer and software, electronics, control, modelling and simulation.
 It also develops the concepts of experimental modelling and implementation of computer control systems.
 The course provides a real-life experience related to the practice of mechatronics engineering.

-- Conduct experimental modelling to assists in the design and tuning of control systems.
+7. Conduct experimental modelling to assist in the design and tuning of control systems.

 - Mechatronic system design process

 MCHA2000 Mechatronic Systems MECH2350 Dynamics 2 MECH2450 Engineering Computations 2 ELEC4400 Automatic Control ELEC3730 Embedded System ELEC3240 Electronics

 Tutorial / Laboratory Exercises: Assignment 1